This cherry lime galette is bright, fresh, and really easy to make – it will become a summer favorite.

 About this cherry lime galette

 A cherry lime galette is really easy to make.
 The most time consuming part is pitting the cherries.
-Make sure you have a good cherry pitter to make this task go much more quickly.
-(I love this cherry pitter.)
+A good cherry pitter makes this task go much more quickly.
 You can use your cherry pitter to pit olives, too.

 I like to use a pre-made pie crust to make this recipe even easier.
 Unfold the crust – roll it out a little bigger if need be.
 Sprinkle the bottom of the crust with a mixture of cornstarch and sugar.

 Next, mix the pitted cherries with more sugar, lime zest, and lime juice.
 I love the bright flavor the lime adds to this pie.
 Reserve a cup of the cherries and spoon the rest of them on the crust, leaving a 2 inch border.